geeknabil/contact_list/README.md

 # Phonebook Application

-This is a simple phonebook application built with Django and styled using Bootstrap.
+This is a simple phonebook application built with Django.
 It allows you to add contacts with multiple phone numbers, list all contacts, and view contact details.

 ## Features